jinghuazhao/Caprion/README.md

 [^port]: **use of specific port number**

-    📌 **Note:** Port `8000` is used here, but one can replace it with any free port whose availability can be handled as follows,
+    One can replace port number `8000` with any free port whose availability can be handled as follows,

         export pn=8000
         if lsof -i :${pn}; then